jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

  A continuous modifier has an ongoing effect on the game, which may or may not have a duration.
 Example: “Choose a character to get +2/+0 and **Lethal** this combat.”

-When Pixie uses Souldagger, it will cause an enemy character to lose any continuous modifiers that are applying to it.
-(It won’t stop any one-shot modifiers because it’s impossible for there to be any one-shot modifiers happening while you use Souldagger.)
-Half-Fairy will give Pixie an XP when any character (including an enemy) pays an .
-This includes when a character uses an Super Power, or choosing to spend an when you play the Plot Twist Sacred Ground.
+When Pixie uses **Souldagger**, it will cause an enemy character to lose any continuous modifiers that are applying to it.
+(It won’t stop any one-shot modifiers because it’s impossible for there to be any one-shot modifiers happening while you use **Souldagger**.)

+**Half-Fairy**
+**Half-Fairy** will give Pixie an XP when any character (including an enemy) pays an (Energy/"Blue").
+This includes when a character uses an (Engergy/"Blue") Super Power, or choosing to spend an (Energy/"Blue") when you play the Plot Twist **Sacred Ground**.

 # Professor X (MC)
 Set: New Mutants